 height of each constituent absorption band and the broadened bands overlap each other [42].
 The superposition of lattice phonon spectra on the absorption spectrum of the dye makes the spectrum broad, as observed in the present case [43].
 It should also be noted that the dye becomes immobilised in the solid matrix.
 The shape of the absorption peak and the position of its maximum depend much on the matrix quality.
 In solution, the maximum wavelength of the cationic dyes depends on the relative permeability of the solvent.
 In a solid matrix, the absorption peak becomes broader and the maximum wavelength is shifted towards higher values.
-Due to the van der Waals intermolecular interactions, deviations from planarity may decrease in a solid matrix, so that it can be reasonably expected that the maximum absorption wavelength of the dyes will be much higher in a solid matrix than in a solution.
-It is very likely that the distribution of the strength of the solid matrix-dye interactions is much broader than that of the solvent-dye interaction.
+Due to the van der Waals intermolecular interactions, deviations from planarity may decrease in a solid matrix, so that it can be reasonably expected that the maximum absorption wavelength of the dyes will be much higher in a solid matrix-dye interactions is much broader than that of the solvent-dye interaction.
 Consequently, the solid matrix-dye interaction also brings about the broadening of the absorption bands [44].

 The PA amplitude spectrum of the pellets, in accordance with the RG theory [12], characterised by the slope change is similar to that given in our previous paper [14].
 The measured TD values of the samples under investigation are shown in Tables 1 and 2.
-Clay and soil samples possess TD values of the order of 10^{-7} to $10^{-4} \, \mathrm{m}^2 \, \mathrm{s}^{-1}$ [8,14,45-47].
+Clay and soil samples possess TD values of the order of 10^{-7} to 10^{-4} m2 s-1 [8,14,45-47].
 However, TD is a transient thermo-physical parameter that measures how effectively phonons carry heat through the sample.
-In our studies, the pellets were prepared using a hydraulic pellet press at a pressure of $10^6 \, \mathrm{kg \, m}^{-2}$.
+In our studies, the pellets were prepared using a hydraulic pellet press at a pressure of 10^{6} kg m-2.
 In the case of pelletised samples, particles are compressed together.
 Hence, the average interparticle distance is less [48] and allows easy propagation of thermal waves through the sample.
 Thereby, they yield relatively high TD values.
 The thermal parameters of these kinds of materials (e.g. ceramics) depend largely on the preparation conditions and procedure [9].

 K-10 has a layered porous structure.
-The presence of air in the porous network contributes towards a TD value of $0.676 \times 10^{-4} \,\mathrm{m^2\,s^{-1}}$ [14].
+The presence of air in the porous network contributes towards a TD value of $0.676 \times 10^{-4} \text{ m}^2 \text{ s}^{-1}$ [14].
 The TD of the dye-intercalated samples increases with increase in dye concentration.
-When a small amount of dye $(10^{-5} \,\mathrm{M})$ enters the matrix, it displaces some of the air and cations in K-10, which leads to a reduction in porosity and hence the TD is increased [11].
+When a small amount of dye (10^{-5} M) enters the matrix, it displaces some of the air and cations in K-10, which leads to a reduction in porosity and hence the TD is increased [11].
 The PV of the samples